-In North America, about 725 species of butterflies have been documented north of Mexico, with about 575 of these occurring regularly in the lower 48 United States and 275 occurring in Canada.
+In North America, about 725 species have been documented north of Mexico, with about 575 of these occurring regularly in the lower 48 United States and 275 occurring in Canada.
+Pearl Crescent Larvae eat asters.

-MONARCH BUTTERFLY Possibly the best-known and mostloved North American butterfly, the Monarch is in serious trouble.
+MONARCH BUTTERFLIES Possibly the best-known and most-loved North American butterfly, the Monarch is in serious trouble.
 Once one of our most abundant butterflies, Monarchs have become scarce.
 Millions of Monarchs originating in the Eastern United States, and some in the West, used to spend the winter perched on tree branches in a tiny area in a mountain range in Mexico.
 There, they found the perfect temperature and weather conditions to survive the winter.
 Most of those that grew up west of the Rocky Mountains used to spend the winter perched on trees in a few areas along the Pacific Coast in California.
 In their wintering areas, the Monarch-covered trees were a great tourist attraction.
 Imagine millions of orange and black beauties swirling around your head, filling the sky above you, and festooning the trees.
 Because of exposure to insecticides, changes in farming practices, loss of trees on the wintering grounds, bad weather, climate change, and unknown reasons, the Monarch population has crashed.
 The U.S. Fish and Wildlife Service has determined that Monarchs warrant listing as a threatened species under the Endangered Species Act, but the agency lacks the budget capacity to protect the butterfly.
 In the absence of legal protection, citizens, businesses, local organizations and governments, utility and transportation agencies, and several national nonprofit organizations are committing to work individually and collectively to protect the Monarch.
-To learn more, including what you can do, visit one of the websites listed on the last page of this booklet. he in a her acific The Monarch depends upon an abundance of Texas wildflowers in Spring and Fall to power its mass migration between its wintering grounds in Mexico and its northern THE Life Cycle of A The egg MONARCH BUTTERFLY
+To learn more, including what you can do, visit one of the websites listed on the last page of this booklet.
+Did You (Now?
+There are more than 100 species of milkweed in North America.
+Monarchs like many kinds of milkweed.
+To learn which kind to plant, consult a local nursery.